shufflrr/userguide/src/shufflrr.md

 > **Pro tip:**
 >
 > Accidentally put the folder or file in the wrong place?
-Click the down arrow next to the file or folder name for the option to move it.
+Click the three dots next to the file or folder name for the option to move it.
 Select the new parent folder.

 ## 2. Organize